 Paul affirms, “Knowing this, that our old man was crucified with Him, that the body of sin might be done away with, that we should no longer be slaves of sin.”
 (Rom.
 6:6 NKJV).

-Why then are many believers today still living, walking, or operating as though they are still slaves of sin?
+Why then are many believers today still living, walking, or operating as slaves of sin?

 Because of the body of sin or the remains of the old man left unattended to in their will, minds and emotions!

 While it is absolutely true that by your spiritual union with Christ through the new birth your old man was put to death through the cross of Christ, however, it is your personal responsibility to put away the remains or the body of sin left behind by the old man in your will, mind and emotions (Eph.
 4:22).

 Your slackness, laziness or unwillingness to properly put away the remains of the old man in your will, mind and emotions is the primary cause of your constant struggles with sinful habits, falling into diverse temptations, and the cause of many frustrations and failures you are experiencing in your Christian life.